Regular reminders help caregivers reduce stress

 Your smartphone is your de-stressing buddy

-The alarm function on your smartphone can be used to help you remember to take much-needed moments for yourself.
+The alarm function on your smartphone can help you remember to take much-needed moments for yourself.

 All it takes is a one-time setup of recurring alarm reminders with calming or inspirational phrases.

-When you set these alarms up to repeat every day, they’ll automatically go off each day.
+When you set these alarms to repeat daily, they’ll automatically go off each day.

-Even though you dismiss the alarm when it goes off, it will still pop up at the same time the next day.
+Even if you dismiss the alarm when it goes off, it will still appear at the same time the next day.

 How to set up recurring reminders on your iPhone